shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 #### What equipment do I need to make this recipe?

-* A small bowl
+* 2 small bowls
 * A medium skillet with a lid
 * A [meat chopper](https://amzn.to/38BSlBY)

-Is this stew keto?
-Is this stew lowcarb?
+#### Are these lettuce wraps keto?
+Are these lettuce wraps lowcarb?

-Yes, but only if you make the homemade hoisin sauce with monkfruit sweetener.
+Yes, they are, as long as you make the homemade hoisin sauce with monk fruit sweetener.
 We even calculated the macros to make it easier for you.

 Macros for the Wraps:
-* CARBS–
+* CARBS– 2 Net Carbs
-* PROTEIN–
+* PROTEIN– 23g
-* FAT–
+* FAT– 17g

 Macros for the Hoisin Sauce:
-* CARBS–
+* CARBS– 1 Net Carb
-* PROTEIN–
+* PROTEIN– 2g
-* FAT–
+* FAT– 6g

+#### Can I freeze the beef?

+Yes, first allow the meat to cool completely and then add it to a freezer-safe container.
+To prevent freezer burn, you can also layer saran wrap over the dish before securing the lid.
+The beef mixture will freeze for up to 2 months.
+When you’re ready to eat, let it defrost in the refrigerator overnight.
+To serve, warm it on the stove and prepare your lettuce and hoisin sauce.